GhostBarik/scala-monad-examples/README.md

-# Examples of Monads in Scala language
+# Examples of Monads in Scala Programming Language

 Repository contains the following examples:
 * Option[T] - computation with failure